Kamut Khorasan Wheat

 Triticum turgidum ssp. turanicumClinical Encyclopedia

-Kamut Khorasan wheat is an ancient grain known for its rich nutty flavor and high nutritional value, particularly in protein and fiber content.
+Kamut Khorasan wheat is an ancient grain known for its rich nutty flavor and high nutritional profile, including protein, fiber, and essential minerals.
+It is often praised for its health benefits and is a great alternative to modern wheat varieties.

 Macronutrient Ratio